Skip to content

 • Use bunker selector to choose from stored bunkers instead of manually entering pubkeys

-• Expand arrays with Space to see and edit individual items
+• Expand arrays and objects with Enter to see and edit individual items

 • Press h for in-editor help and keyboard shortcuts